 - The plant, constructed in 1958, was originally owned and operated by Central Nebraska Public Power & Irrigation District.
 NPPD acquired the facility in 1995 and “mothballed” the plant until needed.

 - As Nebraska’s demand for power increased at 2-3 percent per year and the price of natural gas became more stable, a study determined the plant would be cost-effective to operate.
 After the equipment was restarted and tested, the plant was accredited by the Mid-Continent Area Power Pool in June of 1998.

-- The boiler can burn both natural gas and No. 6 fuel oil.
-New emissions monitoring equipment has been installed in the stack to ensure the facility meets Environmental Protection Agency air quality standards.
+- New emissions monitoring equipment has been installed in the stack to ensure the facility meets Environmental Protection Agency air quality standards.

 - The station is located on Central’s Supply Canal, which supplies cooling water for the plant’s steam cycle.
 The plant operators carefully monitor the discharge water to prevent adverse impacts to the environment.